Privacy Policy & Cookies

 Analytics

-We use minimal Google Analytics 4 tools via Google Tag Manager in order to improve the experience that we offer.
-None of the information we collect is used to identify you personally.
+We use Google Analytics 4 through Firebase Analytics in order to understand aggregate usage patterns and improve the experience that we offer.
+None of the information we collect through Analytics is used to identify you personally.

-Every information we track using Google Analytics is in aggregate/statistical form.
-We cannot know anything about you specifically.
-We track country and city data about our visitors, but we do not track gender, age group, interests or other similar data.
-We also track information about the behavior of our visitors (for example: how they found the app, the pages they visit and the buttons they click), again only in aggregate form.
+The information we track through Google Analytics is used in aggregate/statistical form.
+We cannot know anything about you specifically from these reports.
+We may track information such as country and city data about our visitors, along with general behavior inside the app and website (for example: how they found the app, the pages they visit and the buttons they click).
+We do not track gender, age group, interests, or other similar demographic/profile categories.

-The full policy & cookie policy is maintained by Google and you can find it here: Privacy and Security in Firebase, Google's privacy policy for partners and Cookie usage on websites.
+The relevant policies are maintained by Google.
+More information is available here: Privacy and Security in Firebase, Google's privacy policy for partners and Cookie usage on websites.

 Our custom cookies, Local Storage & similar browser storage